zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 Successfully merged the develop branch into main branch to publish the v0.2.0-alpha release.
 Switched to main branch, pulled latest changes, and performed a non-fast-forward merge with comprehensive commit message documenting all features brought from develop including server management page implementation, enhanced test suite capabilities, experimental features system, comprehensive backup scheduling, and memory management improvements.
 Verified merge success with all 416 tests passing and pushed changes to remote repository.
 The merge preserves complete branch history and establishes main branch as the stable release branch containing all v0.2.0-alpha features.
 This completes the release process for v0.2.0-alpha milestone.

+## 2025-01-27 - CARD-108: Create new develop branch from main for next sprint

+**Epic:** Epic 4 – Version Release and Branch Management
+**Status:** Completed
+**Owner:** cursor

+Successfully created and configured a new develop branch from the updated main branch to begin work on the next sprint features.
+Switched to existing develop branch, merged latest main branch changes to ensure develop contains all v0.2.0-alpha release updates, and pushed the synchronized develop branch to remote repository.
+Verified proper upstream tracking configuration with develop branch tracking origin/develop and confirmed branch is ready for new feature development.
+The develop branch now serves as the active development branch for implementing Console Commands features and future sprint work, maintaining proper synchronization with the stable main branch.

 ## 2025-01-27 - CARD-106: Create git tag for v0.2.0-alpha release

 **Epic:** Epic 4 – Version Release and Branch Management